mikemajesty/nestjs-microservice-boilerplate-api/guides/infra/repository.md

 # Repository

 A **database-agnostic repository layer** that provides a unified interface for both MongoDB and PostgreSQL.
-Write your business logic once, switch databases without changing a single line of application code.
+Write your business logic once, switch databases without changing a single line of application core.

 ## The Database Lock-in Problem